Can 3D printers be used for art? How do artists use 3D printers?

 In the movie series, Stark creates his costume.
 But behind cameras, special effects studio Legacy Effects designed the prosthetic makeup, animatronics, and special suits for the superheroes.

 Marvel opted to use 3D printers because it saves time and cuts costs.
-The Iron-Man suits are 3D printed within the Maker community.
+The 3D Printed Iron-Man suits are created within the Maker community.

 Filmmaker Gilles-Alexandre Deschaud, a 3D designer with more than 10 years of experience and best known for his short film “Chase Me” — in which all characters and props are 3D printed — has nothing but good things to say about 3D printing’s contribution to cinematography.